Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-guide.rst

 **Simplified interface**:

 Use primitives to write code more efficiently.
-For details, see the examples topics, such as `Using Estimator to design an algorithm <migrate-estimator>`__.
+For details, see the examples topics, such as `Using Estimator to design an algorithm <migrate-estimator.html>`__.

   .. figure:: ../images/compare-code.png
-   :scale: 50 %
    :alt: Two code snippets, side by side
    :target: migrate-prim-based